yanirs/yanirseroussi.com/content/posts/2024-01-19-new-decade-new-tagline-data-and-ai-for-impact/index.md

 * Best practices and opinions on a startup's first data hire
 * Answering questions people ask on the future of data science
 * My experience as a Data Tech Lead with Work on Climate
-* Nature isn't only Green: De-politicising nature positivity
 * Use cases for ChatGPT and other LLMs
 * Catching up on different aspects of LLMs / AI tech
 * Opportunities for Data & AI professionals in the energy transition

 Historically, for each post I've published, about 5-10 ideas went unpublished.
 I hope that by aiming for shorter and lower-friction publishing, more posts will see the light of day.

-My long-term aims are to learn by publishing, do more nature-positive Data & AI work myself, and help others in the space.
+My long-term aims are to learn by publishing, apply my Data & AI skills towards more positive impact myself, and help others in the space.
 Rather than sinking into doom and gloom, I'd like to focus on positive applications of Data & AI tech that make our world better (in the spirit of publications like [Volts](https://www.volts.wtf/)).

 **Call to action:**
 * If this all sounds uninteresting to you, you're welcome to unsubscribe &ndash; no hard feelings.